Db2-DTE-POC/wxddemo/docs/wxd-datasets.md

 ## Loading your own data

-You can load your own data into the image by using the following steps. **Note**: You cannot import customer data nor any data that has restrictions associated with its use.
+You can use a browser or link to an external file repository (i.e., Box) and download data directly into the virtual machine.
+If you have data in your workstation that you want to load into the image, use the following steps. **Note**: You cannot import customer data nor any data that has restrictions associated with its use.
 Any use of private data is in violation of the terms and conditions of using this image.

 Use a terminal shell to copy the source data into a temporary location in the watsonx userid location.